mfn/php-laravel-view-obj/README.md

 ## Examples

-Most simple case, show the default view of the object.
-Assuming the class `App\Article` we first create the default template in `resources/views/_view_obj/App/Article/default.blade.php`:
+In the most simple case, show the default view of the object.
+Assuming the class `App\Article`, we first create the default template in `resources/views/_view_obj/App/Article/default.blade.php`:

+- `resources/views/` is the default location for Laravel applications
+- `_view_obj/` is the (default) configured "prefix" for all view templates derived from objects
+- `App/Article/` reflects the class hierarchy
+- `default` is the "default" when showing an object without specifying it's template.
+- `.blade.php` is just the default Laravel extensin for Blade; could be `.php` for pure PHP templates.

+Example of such a view:

 *Note: the object we render always gets passed as `$obj`*
 ```HTML